Boreal Natural Mattress

 - Base : The foundation is 6" of firm all-natural latex.

+Natural fibres wrapping the latex will compress gradually and then stabilize.
 The symetrical confection allows a rotation of the mattress and makes it last much longer.

 Recommended for sleepers looking for :